manpagez: man (manual) pages & more

 well as providing improved performance through caching in the pattern

-and string objects.
+and string values.

 Tcl_GetRegExpFromObj attempts to return a compiled regular expression

-regular expression it will attempt to create one from the string in the
+ular expression it will attempt to create one from the string in the

-object and assign it to the internal representation of the patObj.
+value and assign it to the internal representation of the patObj.
 The

 return value of this function is of type Tcl_RegExp.
 The return value